 Air France is reconfiguring 777-300ERs very efficiently

-As Air France reconfigures its four-cabin 777-300ERs, there will be some changes to the layout:
+As Air France reconfigures its four-cabin 777-300ERs, there are some changes coming to the layout:

-- Currently, four-cabin 777-300ERs have 296 seats, including four first class seats, 58 business class seats, 28 premium economy seats, and 206 economy seats (see the seat map here)
+- The “old” four-cabin 777-300ERs have 296 seats, including four first class seats, 58 business class seats, 28 premium economy seats, and 206 economy seats (see the seat map here)

-- Once reconfigured, four-cabin 777-300ERs will have 312 seats, including four first class seats, 60 business class seats, 44 premium economy seats, and 204 economy seats (see the seat map here)
+- The “new” four-cabin 777-300ERs have 312 seats, including four first class seats, 60 business class seats, 44 premium economy seats, and 204 economy seats (see the seat map here)

-- The plane will have a much improved and more spacious first class
+- The plane has a much improved and more spacious first class

-- The plane will have two extra business class seats
+- The plane has two extra business class seats

-- The plane will have 16 extra premium economy seats
+- The plane has 16 extra premium economy seats

-- The plane will only have two fewer economy seats
+- The plane only has two fewer economy seats

 So, how is the layout changing section-by-section?

-- Between the first and second set of doors, there will still be four first class seats and 16 business class seats; there’s even a fourth lavatory being added by the second set of doors, compared to the three there currently are
+- Between the first and second set of doors, there are still four first class seats and 16 business class seats; there’s even a fourth lavatory added by the second set of doors, compared to the three there currently are

-- Between the third and fourth set of doors, there will be 44 premium economy seats and 70 economy seats, compared to 28 premium economy seats and 78 economy seats; this is possible in part because the two lavatories at the front of premium economy are being eliminated
+- Between the third and fourth set of doors, there are 44 premium economy seats and 70 economy seats, compared to 28 premium economy seats and 78 economy seats; this is possible in part because the two lavatories at the front of premium economy are being eliminated

-- Between the fourth and fifth set of doors, where will be 134 economy seats, compared to 128 economy seats
+- Between the fourth and fifth set of doors, where are 134 economy seats, compared to 128 economy seats

 Bottom line